graveja0/health-care-markets/README.md

 hospitals that treated only a handful of patients from the geographic area.

-Also note that the hospital plotted in red is St. Joseph’s Hospital, a 146 bed hospital that closed on March 11, 2016.
+Also note that the hospital plotted in red is St. Joseph’s hospital, a 146 bed hospital that closed on March 11, 2016.
 We will (eventually) use this closing in an event study to validate the market classifications–the idea being that hospitals within the market